statamic/docs/content/collections/docs/docker.md

 ## Statamic Docker-Composer File

-Unless you plan to get fancy and use MySQL with Statamic (yes, you can do that) , you can replace the default `docker-compose.yml` file with this one to keep your overhead low.
+Unless you plan to get fancy and use MySQL with Statamic (yes, you can do that), replace the default `docker-compose.yml` file with this one to keep your overhead low.

 ``` yaml
 # For more information: https://laravel.com/docs/sail